 Insurance contributions paid by banks are accumulated in the Deposit Insurance Fund.
 Upon occurrence of the insured case, depositors will be reimbursed out of this Fund.

 Deposit Insurance System is administered by the Deposit Insurance Agency.
 Organizational structure of the Agency was established with consideration of the best international practice.
 The Agency has 5 employees including its Head.
 Operational expenses of the Agency are covered from the Deposit Insurance Fund.
 In the event of commencement of liquidation proceedings in any of the banks (according to the Law of Georgia on Activities of Commercial Bank), the Agency will ensure uninterrupted compensation of deposits.

 Deposit Insurance System is supervised by the Supervisor Board consisting of the Minister of Finance of Georgia, President of the National Bank of Georgia, Minister of Economy and Sustainable Development and two independent members.

-All type of deposits of resident and nonresident Individuals, Legal Entities and non-organizational units are insured – including current accounts, term deposits, call deposits, etc.
+All type of deposits of resident and nonresident Individuals, Legal Entities and non-organizational units are insured – including current accounts, term deposits, call deposits, certificates of deposit, etc.

 Insurance does not apply to deposits of a depositor whose right to access the deposit is restricted according to the Georgian legislation (loan guarantee amounts, sequestered amounts, etc.).
 Also, commercial bank administrators and their family members, as well as deposits of shareholders holding at least 5% or more of the bank’s capital and deposits of their family members are excluded from insurance.
 Additionally, deposits of Financial Institutions and Administrative Bodies are not insured.

 All commercial banks operating in Georgia are members of the deposit insurance system, therefore, all deposits of individual persons and legal entities in any bank are insured under the same rule.

 In the event of merger of commercial banks, upon occurrence of an insurance case, depositor, within 6 months following such merger, can claim compensation of deposits insured in each bank before merger separately within the coverage level.
 For insurance cases, occurred after the mentioned period, individual depositors will be compensated with standard procedure.